dnnsharp/sharp-scheduler-guide/database_triggers.md

 ![](database-triggers.png)

 Notes:
-* You can not use text/ntext/image sql columns for Database Update Column
+* You can not use text/ntext/image sql columns for Database Update Column ( they are actually deprecated since SQL Server 2005)
 * If you use a token for a nullable column keep in mind that the tokenization rezult is actually a empty string (ie nothing).
 In order to have NULL as tokenization result set first action an *Inject Data* with condition *[ColumnName] == ""* and in Data the element with name *ColumnName* and value *NULL*.